 Is HTTP Over VPN Secure?

-Unfortunately, all the sensitive information you enter consciously on an insecure website page can still be monitored by hackers and prying eyes even if you reroute your traffic through a VPN.
+Unfortunately, all the sensitive information you enter on an insecure website can still be monitored and stolen, even if you reroute your traffic through a VPN.

-The thing is HTTPS provides end-to-encryption between the final endpoint and a website you access, safeguarding you from MITM attacks.
+The thing is HTTPS provides end-to-encryption between the final endpoint (an exit web server) and a website you access.

 A VPN encrypts the traffic you transmit up to the endpoint, which is a VPN server itself.

-But still, on the way from that endpoint to the destination website, your personal information can be intercepted unless the HTTPS certificate was implemented on that website.
+But still, on the way from that endpoint to the destination website, someone can intercept your sensitive data unless the website you visit is secured by HTTPS.

 Therefore, it’s vital to use HTTPS and VPN together.

-After all, there is no battle called HTTPS vs VPN, there is rather a synergy between the two tools.
+After all, there is no battle called HTTPS vs. VPN; there is rather a synergy between the two.